vineela12/Data-Science/README.md

 # Data-Science
-Contains algorithms used in data mining (Market Basket Analysis)
+Contains algorithms used in data mining (Association Rules for Market Basket Analysis)